pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 Next, I'd like to talk about why `rbs subtract` is necessary.
 It is necessary to modify auto-generated RBS files in a maintainable way.

+#### Why necessary: example situation

 Think about this situation.
 You are developing a large Ruby application, and you want to introduce RBS to the application.
-So you run an RBS generator, such as `rbs prototype`, to generate RBS files from your codebase.
+In this case, you may want to use an RBS generator, such as `rbs prototype`, to generate RBS files from your codebase.
 Because it is hard to write RBS files from scratch for the entire application.

 #### Why necessary: generated RBS